 We’ll refund credit at any time if you ask us to, but we always need an up-to-date meter reading to ensure we’re refunding you the right amount.
 We always suggest that you stay at least one month’s payment ahead on your account, just to help prevent a build-up of debt throughout the year.

-If you pay by fixed Direct Debit, it’s quite normal to have credit on your account in the summer months when you’re using less energy.
+If you pay a set monthly budget, it’s quite normal to have credit on your account in the summer months when you’re using less energy.
 This is balanced out in the winter when your consumption is higher.

 So although we’d be happy to discuss this with you, if we refund any credit on your account, you could then build up a debit, and so we may have to recalculate your payments accordingly.
 This could lead to your monthly payments being increased to cover the winter months.

-How often do you collect fixed Direct Debit payments?
+How often do you collect set monthly budget payments?

-We usually collect fixed Direct Debit payments every month, but if you’d prefer to make more regular payments (weekly or fortnightly), we can arrange this for you.
+We usually collect set monthly budget payments every month, but if you’d prefer to make more regular payments (weekly or fortnightly), we can arrange this for you.
 Just get in touch with us using the contact details below.